 An endowment is a fund that is kept in perpetuity from which only annual earnings may be spent for the specified purpose.
 The principal of the contribution is not spent.
 Donors may contribute to an existing endowed fund or may create and name a new endowment with a gift of $10,000.00 or more.

-Real Estate, Personal Property, & Artwork
+Real Estate, Personal Property, Art

 Deferred gifts are arranged during a donor’s lifetime, but may not actually be received by the Foundation until a later date.
 Gifts such as those made through a will, charitable gift annuities, life insurance, or retained life estate, are examples of a few options for bequests to the MSA Foundation.
-For more information, contact Suzanne Hirsch, Executive Director at (601) 823-1300.

-In-Kind Goods & Services
+In-Kind Goods and Services

 Companies, corporations, or individuals can support the Mississippi School of the Arts through the donation of goods or services.